jameshelly/Sample-Modular-Zend-Framework-Application/readme.markdown

 This is a sample application to allow you use Doctrine 2 at the top of Zend Framework 1.

-G
-, Doctrine 2.1, , Gedmo Application
-Zend 1.11.9, Doctrine 2.1, Classmap, Gedmo Application
+The following Libraries and extensions have been used:
+ - Zend 1.11.9
+ - ZF1 Classmap Autoloaders
+ - Doctrine 2.1
+ - Gedmo Doctrine Extensions

 ### Installing